WeAreWizards/blog/content/articles/proppy-release.md

 After more than 6 months of constant improvements in beta and over 1500 signups, we have decided that Proppy is at the point where it is a tool worth paying for.

-Some larger features like analytics and integrations are still missing but they are actively being worked on and should land soon (one could say imminently for analytics).
+Some larger features like analytics and integrations are still missing but they are actively being worked on and will land soon.

 In order to turn Proppy into a sustainable business (ie. where we don't have to take external contracts like right now), we will need to spend time on marketing.
 Since this is a new thing for us, we appreciate any advice you may have.

 If you are writing proposals, have a look at [https://proppy.io](https://proppy.io) and let us know what you think!

-Some more articles are coming about Proppy design and tech are coming over the next few weeks, stay tuned.
+We're going to blog a bit more about the design process and the tech over the next few weeks.
+Stay tuned.